coyotespike/smol-voyager/README.md

 # Workflow
 - Architect makes high-level plan
-- Manager-DX plans steps with tools, creating tools if necessary
+- Tech Lead plans steps with tools, creating tools if necessary
-- Executor carries out plan, checking with human at each step
+- Developer carries out plan, checking with human at each step